 Hudson Valley courts take allegations of domestic violence very seriously.
-A domestic violence conviction can result in jail time, fines, loss of child custody, and can have a serious impact on your personal and professional life.
+A domestic violence conviction can result in jail time, fines, orders of protection, loss of child custody, and can have a serious impact on your personal and professional life.

 We understand how serious domestic violence allegations can be.
 McCabe Coleman Ventosa & Patterson PLLC are prepared to help you understand your rights and prepare a strong defense for the accusations you are facing.

 When you have been accused of a domestic violence offense, it is extremely important to reach out to a Hudson Valley domestic violence lawyer as soon as possible.
 Do not try and navigate the legal system without the support and advocacy of an experience criminal defense lawyer.
 Trying to defend your own rights will be ineffective and counterproductive, likely leading to life altering consequences such as jail time, heavy fines, and a permanent criminal record.

 As a former Senior Assistant Public Defender, John Ventosa understands how serious domestic violence cases are in New York state.
 He also understands just how important it is for those accused of domestic violence crimes to have a dedicated advocate who can help to build a strong defense.

 There are two sides to every story, and we are prepared to tell and defend yours.
 We’re dedicated to protecting your future, freedom, and reputation and have the necessary experience to do it well.
 Our attorneys can advise you about the criminal dimensions of your situation and offer the most effective ways to approach a domestic violence charge.

 In certain situations, New York law requires mandatory arrest.
 There are numerous factors that must exist for a mandatory arrest.
 Otherwise, arrest is up to the discretion of the officer when there is probable cause to believe that domestic violence has occurred.